-- Regular Gross Monthly Pay - Length of Service (longevity) Pay - Special Pay additional gross monthly pay for the performance of special non-hazardous duties (examples of special pay positions: Vice Coordinator and Fire Dispatcher) - Assignment Pay pay for special or hazardous duties in a higher class, position, grade or code within a rank (examples are Lieutenant II, Captain II and Police Officer III) - Hazard Pay additional gross monthly pay for the performance of hazardous duties (examples of hazardous duty include Motorcycle Officer and Helicopter Pilot)
+- Regular Gross Monthly Pay received during the pay period immediately preceding retirement.
+You must have completed probation to receive a pension based upon pay at that rank. - Length of Service (longevity) Pay- included only if you were receiving it at the time of retirement. - Special Pay additional gross monthly pay for the performance of special non-hazardous duties.
+Special Pay is included only if it is being received at the time of retirement.
+Non-regularly assigned hourly special pay is not included.
+(Examples of special pay positions: Vice Coordinator and Fire Dispatcher.) - Assignment Pay pay for special or hazardous duties in a higher class, position, grade or code within a rank.
+Assignment Pay is included only if it is being received at the time of retirement or if it was received previously during your career, and at the same rank in which you retire (examples are Captain II and Police Officer III).